-CAT preparation time is now reduced to a few days only.
-You need a different strategy for CAT exam.
+CAT test taking strategy that will help you to improve your CAT percentile in the CAT testing hall is considered more important by the CAT toppers at IIM Calcutta, SPJIMR, IIM Udaipur, MDI Gurgaon as now you have your limitations and time constraints to get into any unknown topic that could result in wastage of time.
+Since the CAT preparation time is now reduced to a few days only, you need a different strategy for CAT exam.
 Your focused attention on CAT Preparation should now switch to revisiting and strengthening what you have learnt, more practice sessions, taking Mocks, identifying and improving upon your errors, removing your weaknesses and further strengthening your strong areas instead of conceptual clarity, strengthening of fundamentals or starting anything new.

-To give a boost to your CAT preparation and make you prepare better, you have already got the CAT official Mock test released by CAT Center 2019 on October 16 with 100 questions.
+To give a boost to your CAT preparation and make you prepare better, you have already got the CAT official Mock test released by CAT Center 2021 with 76 questions.
 It gives complete idea about the CAT exam difficulty level, type of questions and structure of CAT exam.
 The more you practice on CAT official mock test, the more conversant you will become about the CAT exam pattern and how to prepare for CAT in next few days.
 Read More

 Last Minute Tips for CAT by Toppers: Learn from CAT 100 Percentilers